chrometoasters/frontend-coding-guidelines/README.md

 1. Import the prototype JS into your Gruntfile
 1. Customise the HTML, override the CSS in your global theme file.

+## Task runners

+We currently use Grunt on several projects and may include Gulp and/or other solutions in the future.

+### Task naming

+Task names and options should follow a set pattern.
+The idea is that the workflow should operate like an API, where the details of the implementation are hidden from people running the tasks.
+This allows the implementation to be refactored  as time and knowledge permits:

+* ` ` (empty) - Run the default task, with a live reload auto-run option
+* `styleguide` - Regenerate a KSS styleguide
+* `test` - Run unit tests and return a report or link to an online summary
+* TODO: add others

+To run these tasks:

+1. Switch to config directory: `cd /path/to/directory`
+2. `[task_runner_name] [task_name]`

 ## Style guidelines